SIDN/ietf-wg-rpp-charter/rpp-charter.md

 The REGEXT working group is chartered to maintain and standardize extensions to EPP.
 Consequently, any extensions or changes to EPP, including those related to RPP functionality that do not exist in EPP, are explicitly out of scope for the RPP working group.
-Some IETF participants active in the REGEXT working group will be involved in RPP working groups, and coordination between the two groups is expected.
+Some IETF participants active in the REGEXT working group will be involved in RPP working group, and coordination between the two groups is expected.

 [BCP 56](https://datatracker.ietf.org/doc/html/rfc9205) will be used to guide the specification of RPP,